 You might need to disable mod_security for some applications to help them function correctly.
 This is fine and as the set_modsec tool is available only on shared servers, disabling mode_security for a single domain is a must.

 Step 1: SSH login into the server and open the httpd.conf file.
 Search the VirtualHost entry for that specific domain.
-Uncomment out the include line that looks as below –
+Uncomment out the included line that looks as below –

 NOTE: This line informs the Apache to INCLUDE into the VirtualHost config ANY file ending in .config.
 This is an advanced step.